PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 %UserProfile\mambaforge
 ```

 Notice there is a python.exe in this folder.
-This is your default Python executable.
+This is the default Python executable.

 ![018_miniforge_prompt](./images/018_miniforge_prompt.png)